Barton Kay Kirkham

-Barton Kay Kirkham (November 29, 1936 – June 7, 1958) was a member of the United States Air Force who was discharged in 1955 after committing a robbery in Colorado while absent without leave (AWOL).
+Barton Kay Kirkham (November 29, 1936 – June 7, 1958) was an American murderer.
+He was a member of the United States Air Force who was discharged in 1955 after committing a robbery in Colorado while absent without leave (AWOL).
 In 1956, he was sentenced to death after the murder of two grocery store clerks during an armed robbery in Salt Lake City, Utah.

 Kirkham chose to die by hanging to generate publicity and become an inconvenience to the state of Utah.
 Though an attempt was made to appeal his conviction by questioning his sanity, prison officials noted that Kirkham's defiant attitude remained remorseless until shortly before his execution, at which point he started crying and is reported to have wet himself.
 His hanging at Utah State Prison in 1958 was the first to be carried out by the state in 46 years.
 Kirkham is the last prisoner to be hanged by the state of Utah.

 Background

-Barton Kay Kirkham was the eldest of five children raised by a Mormon family in Salt Lake City.
+Barton Kay Kirkham was the eldest of five children raised in Salt Lake City.
 He was a fan of bop music and described himself as "a rebel."
 Kirkham left his family's church life and school in the 11th grade and joined the United States Air Force.
 After 18 months, he committed a robbery while absent without leave in Colorado, and was given an undesirable discharge from the service.
 Kirkham spent the next 9 months in a reformatory and was paroled in July 1956.